-Wireless Use: The wireless is a shared bandwidth and connection speeds are not guaranteed.
+The wireless is a shared bandwidth and connection speeds are not guaranteed.
 Connection strength may vary within the building.
 The library assumes no responsibility for any alteration or interference with any wireless devices' configuration, settings, operation, or data files, resulting from connecting to the wireless network.
 New Providence Memorial Library assumes no responsibility for damage, theft, or loss of any kind to a user’s equipment, software, data files, or other personal property being used on the library’s property.
 Virus and security protection are the user’s responsibility.
-Printing is not available to wireless users.
 The library staff may not configure your computer.

 The Borough of New Providence expressly disclaims any liability or responsibility arising from access to or use of information obtained through its electronic information systems, or any consequences thereof.

 Black and white printing is available from the library computers, in letter or legal size for 20 cents per page.
 Color printing is available for 50 cents per page.
 Printing is done on a networked printer.
 To print, printing jobs that have been sent to the print queue have to be “released” (printed) by the library staff, upon the patron’s request.
 Unclaimed, unprinted jobs in the print queue are deleted overnight.